Average Settlement Offers During Mediation

 Voluntariness: The parties can withdraw from mediation at any point and are not bound to the process as they would be in litigation.

-Compliance: Parties are more likely to comply with a mediation settlement agreement that they came to together than a judgment handed down by the court.
+Compliance: Parties are more likely to comply with a mediation settlement agreement they reached together than with a judgment handed down by the court.

-Confidentiality: Mediations are confidential and allow the parties to settle disputes without a public record.
+Confidentiality: Mediations allow the parties to settle disputes without a public record.
 If a lawsuit has begun, the parties may have to file a mediation statement stating that they have agreed to a settlement, but this still allows a degree of privacy.

 Speed: Mediation will settle a dispute faster than litigation.
 Reaching the final settlement agreement through litigation often takes months or years, and mediation can take a day or two.

-Relationships: Mediation allows the parties to come together to find a settlement agreement that works for both parties, while litigation forces the parties to be adversarial.
+Relationships: Mediation allows the parties to come together to reach a settlement agreement that works for both parties, while litigation forces them to be adversarial.

 Empowerment: Unlike settlement offers and litigation, alternative dispute resolution allows the opposing parties to choose and control the outcome rather than just speaking through their lawyers, which gives the parties a greater sense of empowerment moving forward.